FreightMonster Refrigerated Trucking Solutions

 Our experienced team understands the needs and requirements of temperature controlled (or cold chain) freight transportation.
 Temperature control means freeze protection as well as keeping cool.

 Some examples of temperature controlled loads:

 Frozen products Produce Manufactured food products Chocolate, Nuts Plants, Trees, Flowers Beer, wine, and other liquids

 Liquid chemicals Hazardous materials Medical and health related products Pharmaceuticals

 Temperature controlled trucking has more variables than you might think.

 We have moved thousands of these loads since we started over 20 years ago and will guide you to the best freight options for your product.

 Lumpers provide a service loading and unloading trucks at the dock, especially important for produce that would suffer loss of quality if not transferred quickly to warehouse temperature controlled spaces.
 Generally, they are third party contract labor provided by the shipping/receiving party.
-The driver checks in at the shipper/receiver desk and gets assigned a door and lumper.
+The driver checks in at the shipper/receiver desk and is assigned a door and lumper.
 While unloading, lumpers will “break down” or segregate the product according to the warehouse’s storage needs.

 Normally the lumper fee is paid by the trucker on the spot, and then reimbursed.
 In some cases, the driver must be prepared to load/unload the truck or to negotiate the lumper fee.

 Drivers need to be sure the case count is correct and may double check so the bill of lading is correct for delivery.